oakstreetfalls/oakstreetfalls.github.io/Analysis/ThingsThatMakeYouGoHmmm.md

 [Subject: Adam Taylor Unmanned Propulsion & Educational supplies](https://oakstreetfalls.github.io/Evidence/Email/UMP/Misdirected%20POs/messages/20170628-Adam%20Taylor%20Unmanned%20Propulsion%20%26%20Educational%20supplies-3.html)

 10/5/2017
 Why did Mrs. Gentry and Mr. Lozano both not follow step 2?
 "For all other equipment, attach a repair/service quote from the vendor.
 Vendors must be either on the Vendor Bid List or a Purchasing Cooperative.
-These can be found on the Procurement & ecommerce intranet website at http://intranet.int.neisd.net/purc/purchasing_tips.html" [Equipment Repair/Service Request](https://oakstreetfalls.github.io/Evidence/Email/UMP/Misdirected%20POs/messages/Attachments-8/Repair%20HP%20Design%20jet%20T1300.pdf)
+These can be found on the Procurement & ecommerce intranet website at http://intranet.int.neisd.net/purc/purchasing_tips.html" and why submit a quote from someone in Costa Rica?
+[Equipment Repair/Service Request](https://oakstreetfalls.github.io/Evidence/Email/UMP/Misdirected%20POs/messages/Attachments-8/Repair%20HP%20Design%20jet%20T1300.pdf)

 10/13/17
 Doesn't this show intential continuation of the fraud?
 After being stopped for not being a proper vendor, "You need to have quotes from vendors that are on bid."
 Mrs. Moreno instructs Joshua: "We need to get you on the BID list!"
 [Subject: FW: ATTACHED: Repair Request